Migration Exchange

 Celebrating lived experience leadership: Insights and the path forward

-- The NRPF policy affects millions of people in the UK, unfairly shutting people out of the welfare system and government support based on their visa status.
+• NRPF Partnership: The No Recourse to Public Funds policy affects millions of people in the UK, unfairly shutting people out of the welfare system and government support based on their visa status.
 Impacted communities, charities, lawyers, local authorities are all pushing to end this policy.
 Our partnership with Citizens UK and Praxis aims to amplify and enable this movement so it is better resourced and connected to win change.

-- Read more at this blog post and FAQs page and join the NRPF mailing list.
+Read more through our FAQs page and join the NRPF mailing list.

 Anti-oppressive: Challenging systemic inequities and power dynamics.